-10. PENALTIES
+10. Penalties

 - 10.1 Penalty tax Schedule 7, paragraph 4 of the GST Law states: - (1) If a penalty has been accepted under Article 65 of the Customs and Excise (Jersey) Law 1999 from a person in respect of any conduct, the person shall not be assessed to penalty tax under this Law in respect of the same conduct. - (2) If a person has been assessed to penalty tax under this Law in respect of any conduct, a penalty shall not be accepted under Article 65 of the Customs and Excise (Jersey) Law 1999 from the person in respect of the same conduct. - 10.2 Penalty amounts under the Customs Law Under Article 65 of the Law the Agent of the Impôts may accept a sum by way of a penalty not exceeding three times the level of duty payable or the value of the goods, whichever is the greater instead of referring a matter with a view to prosecution. - 10.3 Possible infractions under this Directive The following table sets out the infractions that may arise from failing to abide by the terms of this Directive and the penalties that may be applicable as a consequence.
-The Schedule to the Criminal Justice (Standard Scale Of Fines) (Jersey) Law 1993 specifies a fine for level 4 on the Standard Scale to be £5,000 and level 2 on the Scale to be £500

-Failure Infraction Penalty

-Exporting goods as freight without prior approval of Customs Art 34 (4) Customs Law Fine: not exceeding level 4 on standard scale; and

-approvar or oustorns Goods not reported which require to be reported are liable to forfeiture; or

-possible penalty

-amounts under Customs Law

-Failure to make Manifest Report Art 34 (4) Customs Law Fine: not exceeding level 4 on standard scale; and

-Goods not reported which require to be

-reported are liable to forfeiture; or

-possible penalty amounts under Customs Law

-Failure to comply with other provisions regarding Manifest Art 34 (4) Customs Law Fine: not exceeding level 4 on standard scale; and

-· Report (Section 6 of this Directive) including failure to produce relevant documents on demand Goods not reported which require to be reported are liable to forfeiture; or possible penalty amounts under Customs Law Release of goods under customs control without Customs authorisation Art 17(4) Customs Law Persons releasing the goods: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture; Proprietor or consignee: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture; or possible penalty amounts under Customs Law Failure to provide documents relating to exported goods within a 3 year period of exportation (in support of Export Declarations) Art 35 (5) Customs Law Proprietor or consignee liable to fine of level 4 on standard scale; or possible penalty amounts under Customs Law Failure to make Export Declarations within required time period deadline Art 35(1) (b) Customs Law Proprietor or consignee liable to fine of level 4 on standard scale; and Cancellation of Approved Trader status; or possible penalty amounts under Customs Law Fraudulent claim for relief of duty Art 61(2)(a) Customs Law Unlimited fine and / or 7 years imprisonment; and Goods liable to forfeiture
+Failure Infraction Penalty Exporting goods as freight without prior approval of Customs Art 34(4) Customs Law Fine and any goods not reported which require to be reported are liable to forfeiture; or possible penalty amounts under Customs Law Failure to make Manifest Report Art 34(4) Customs Law Fine and any goods not reported which require to be reported are liable to forfeiture; or possible penalty amounts under Customs Law Failure to comply with other provisions regarding Manifest Report (Section 6 of this Directive) including failure to retain or furnish Art 34(4) Customs Law Fine and any goods not reported which require to be reported are liable to forfeiture; or information on demand possible penalty amounts under Customs Law Release of goods under customs control without valid Customs authority Art 17(4) Customs Law Persons releasing the goods: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture.

+Proprietor or consignee: Fine not exceeding level 2 on the standard scale and goods liable to forfeiture; or possible penalty amounts under Customs Law Failure to retain or furnish information relating to exportation of goods within a 6-year period of exportation (in support of Export Declarations) Art 35(5) Customs Law Any person (Proprietor or consignee) liable to fine; or possible penalty amounts under Customs Law Failure to make Export Declarations Art 35(1) Proprietor or consignee liable to fine and Cancellation of Approved Trader status; or possible penalty amounts under Customs Law Fraudulent evasion or attempted evasion e.g., evasion of duty Art 61(2) Customs Law Unlimited fine and / or 7 years imprisonment; and Goods liable to forfeiture